 Safe Storage Tips

-• Use a dedicated storage container: Choose a clean, dry container to store your bottles and accessories, minimizing the risk of contamination.
+- Use a dedicated storage container: A clean, dry container keeps bottles and accessories free from contamination.

-• Keep them out of direct sunlight: Exposure to sunlight can degrade plastic and lead to harmful chemicals leaching; store your bottles in a cool, dark place.
+- Keep them out of direct sunlight: Sunlight can degrade plastic and cause chemicals to leach.
+Store bottles in a cool, dark place.

 Timing of Feedings